matomo-org/developer-documentation/docs/master/Piwik/Db.md

 #### Description

-The table names must be prefixed.
+The table names must be prefixed (see [Common::prefixTable](#)).

+**NOTE:** Piwik does not require the LOCK TABLES privilege to be available.
+Piwik should still work in case it is not granted.

 #### Signature